Karl Braunsteiner

 Karl Braunsteiner (27 October 1891 – 19 April 1916) was an Austrian football (soccer) player.

 Club career

-Regarded as one of the biggest talents of his era, the small defender played for Wiener Sportclub.
+Regarded as one of the biggest talents of his era, the defender played for Wiener Sportclub.

 During World War I he came to Poland as a gunner.
 He was captured and died in Tashkent due to typhoid fever as a prisoner of war.

 International career

 Braunsteiner was a member of the Austrian Olympic squad at the 1912 Summer Olympics and played two matches in the main tournament as well as three matches in the consolation tournament.

 For the Austria national football team he played 8 games.